Revelation 18: A Preterist Commentary

 A Preterist Exposition and Commentary of Revelation 18: Revelation 18:23 also Symbolizes the Death of Christ and the Departure of the Christian Church before the Fall of Jerusalem in A.D.
 70.

-The fact that the voice of bride and bridegroom were not to be heard again in apostate Jerusalem, the whore of Babylon, appears to also have symbolic significance.
+The fact that the voice of bride and bridegroom were not to be heard again in unfaithful Jerusalem, the whore of Babylon, also appears to have symbolic significance.
 The bride and bridegroom mentioned in Revelation 18:23 could also be said to signify Jesus and His church as indicated later in Revelation 21:2: “I saw the Holy City, the new Jerusalem, coming down out of heaven from God, prepared as a bride beautifully dressed for her husband [Christ].”
-The voice of the bridegroom was not heard again in apostate Jerusalem because apostate Jerusalem killed Jesus Christ.
-Similarly, the voice of the bride of Christ, the Christian church, was also never to be heard again in apostate Jerusalem before her destruction because as stated many times throughout this commentary, the Christian church left Jerusalem a few years before its fall in A.D.
-70.21
+The voice of the bridegroom was not heard again in unfaithful Jerusalem because unfaithful Jerusalem killed Jesus Christ.
+Similarly, the voice of the bride of Christ, the Christian church, was also never to be heard again in unfaithful Jerusalem before her destruction because as stated many times throughout this commentary, the Christian church left Jerusalem a few years before its fall in A.D.
+70.23

 The same message is conveyed at the beginning of v.
 23: “The light of a lamp will never shine in you again.”
 This lamp, like the bride and bridegroom, also represents the Body of Christ, Jesus and His church, as illustrated in Revelation 1:20 and 21:23: The seven stars are the angels of the seven churches, and the seven lampstands are the seven churches [emphasis mine] (Revelation 1:20).”
 “The city does not need the sun or the moon to shine on it, for the glory of God gives it light, and the Lamb [Jesus Christ] is its lamp [emphasis mine] (Revelation 21:23).